 We first review four classic questions delivering the overall attitude of respondents towards the EU in general, and the euro in particular, as reported by the latest available issue of the Standard Eurobarometer (n.
-84 Autumn 2015).
+86 Autumn 2016).
+A summary of historical data is available in Table 1.

 The first question elicits the 'image' of the EU (QA9).
-Respondents with 'positive image' are in marked decline: from the peak of 52% in 2007 to 37% in 2015:2.
-The all-time low was recorded in the turmoil of the crisis (2013), when the positive and negative image scored almost the same 30% of respondents.
+Respondents with 'positive image' are in marked decline: from the peak of 52% in 2007 to 35% in 2016.
+The all-time low was recorded in the turmoil of the crisis (2012), when the positive and negative image scored almost the same 30% of respondents.
 The election year 2014 was a year of recovery for positive image, which rose to 39%, while negative image recoiled to 22%.
-Yet the gap has been falling again in 2015 (37% vs. 23%).